(For triathletes, scroll down to anecdotes- I help you build to a master's level endurance)

 • Coached a cross-country middle-school team to undefeated

-Whether you’re four and learning to float or eighty-three and working to stand taller, I’ll meet you where you are.
+Whether you’re four and learning to float or eighty-four and working to remove a cane, we’ll meet you where you are.

 Booking: